nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 Given the consistently high and increasing proportion of hot days in July and August, heat-risk mitigation planning needs to emphasize non-emergency interventions, such as access to air conditioning.
 According to US Census Bureau’s [American Housing Survey](https://www.census.gov/programs-surveys/ahs.html) and [Housing and Vacancy Survey](https://www.census.gov/programs-surveys/nychvs.html) conducted in New York City, air conditioning (AC) prevalence increased from ~40% in 1970 to over 80% by mid-2000 (Figure 7), likely explaining the reduction in estimated heat-exacerbated deaths in the corresponding period (Figure 3).
 However, the rate of increase in AC prevalence appears to have slowed since mid-2000 (Figure 7), as the number of hot days continued to increase, highlighting the urgency of achieving equitable cooling in the very near future.

 <div class="narrow my-4">
-<strong>Figure 5: Average number of extreme heat events and non-extreme hot days (daily maximum temperature above 82°F but excluding EHE days) in 5-year time windows, 1971-2020</strong>
+<strong>Figure 5:</strong> Average number of extreme heat events and non-extreme hot days (daily maximum temperature above 82°F but excluding EHE days) in 5-year time windows (1971-2020)
 <iframe title="Non-extreme hot days" aria-label="Interactive line chart" id="datawrapper-chart-UxOqX" src="https://datawrapper.dwcdn.net/UxOqX/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="450" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>